-Princess Charlene of Monaco has been stuck in South Africa for months now, unable to return home to her children due to a painful illness.
+Princess Charlene of Monaco has been stuck in South Africa for months now, unable to return home due to a painful illness.

 She was even separated from her husband, Prince Albert II of Monaco, for their tenth wedding anniversary.

-Now the royal has opened up about the illness that has prevented her from returning to Monaco and her family.
+The royal has now opened up about the illness that has prevented her from returning to Monaco and her family.

 But what has Charlene been suffering from, how is it being treated, and why are there so many rumours about her long stay in South Africa?
 We've looked into it so you don't have to.